ilMastroDeiBug/Wify-Checking-Scripts/README.md

 ## 4. The Code (Script)
 Create a folder on your desktop.
 Inside, create a file named `bot.py` and paste the script code.
 *(Make sure to use the version with the `BERSAGLI` dictionary).*
+Where needed, copy and paste your discord channel id (ID_CANALE).

 ---